 Otters & ButterfliesRight next door to one another this is a perfect day trip.
 Catch the train from Totnes to Buckfastleigh and then watch the otters play and butterflies dance.
 Visit the otters during a feeding session and they will be awake and running around, otherwise they maybe asleep!
 There is also a play area and miniature railway to entertain the children just opposite the entrance to Otters and Butterflies.
 Photo taken from the Otters and Butterflies website.

 Dart Country ParkAs you can imagine, there's lots of space at Dart Country Park for your dog to explore.
 Dogs must be kept on a lead at all times on site.
 Photo taken from the River Dart Country Park website.

 "Such lovely cottages!
 Well stocked with little extras.
 Comfortable, cosy and warm.
 Lovely location with walks from the door.
 Our 5 year old loved the pool, playroom & out door play area."

 "We have had a lovely week at Nethway Farm. perfect for families with young children and older as has a swimming pool and games room. perfect location to all tourist sites. will certainly recommend.
 Thank you."

-"We stayed in lovage cottage for 7 nights in June 2019.
+"We stayed in lovage cottage.
 Our highlight was the indoor pool, my daughter spent hours in there, the water was really warm.
 We also enjoyed visiting the local beaches and Pennywell Farm.
 A very good holiday, thank you very much."